solita/solita.github.com/_posts/2025-05-26-on-prem-kube-to-azure.md

 ## Configure Azure user-assigned managed identity

-Three things needed to be done in Azure.
-First, I created a user-assigned managed identity.
-You can also use an app registration and a service principal, but I used a managed identity.
+To grant access to Cosmos DB, you need an identity that can be authorized.
+On the Azure side, I created and configured a workload identity.
+This workload identity can either be a user-assigned managed identity or an app registration with a service principal.
+I chose to create a managed identity, which can be created as any other Azure resource.

 Then, I assigned my Cosmos DB instance-scoped _Cosmos DB Built-in Data Contributor_ role to the managed identity.
 Microsoft has [instructions](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-grant-data-plane-access) for that.
 Unfortunately, you still can't list or assign Cosmos DB data plane roles from the Azure portal, but you need to use either CLI or IaC.

 Finally, I configured a _Federated credential_ for the user-assigned managed identity.
 This allows any system to authenticate as that identity, as long as it provides a valid token with the right _issuer_, _subject_, and _audience_.
-Adding the federated credential happens from the user-assigned managed identity resource, there's a _Federated credentials_ item under _Settings_, and then click _Add Credential_.
+Federated credential can be added from the user-assigned managed identity resource, there's a _Federated credentials_ item under _Settings_, and then click _Add Credential_.
 From the dropdown menu, you can select from a couple of options, one of which is _Kubernetes accessing Azure resources_.
 I used that because it forms the _subject_ automatically from my _(Kubernetes) Namespace_ and _Service Account (name)_ inputs.

 ![Kubernetes accessing Azure resources form](/img/2025-on-prem-kube-to-azure/add-federated-credential-kube.png)